Medicare Supplement Plan K is one of 10 different Medigap plans and one of the two Medigap plans that has a yearly out-of-pocket limit.

 How does the yearly out-of-pocket limit work?

-Once you have met your yearly Part B deductible and your out-of-pocket yearly limit, 100% of all covered services for the rest of the year are paid for.
+Once you have met your yearly Part B deductible and your Medigap out-of-pocket yearly limit, 100% of all covered services for the rest of the year are paid for by your Medigap plan.

-The other Medigap plan that includes a yearly out-of-pocket limit is Medicare Supplement Plan L. Here are the out-of-pocket limit amounts for both plans:
+The other Medigap plan that includes a yearly out-of-pocket limit is Medicare Supplement Plan L. Here are the out-of-pocket limit amounts for both plans in 2021:

-Medigap policies typically do not cover vision, dental, or hearing health care.
-If you want this type of coverage, consider a Medicare Advantage plan.
+Medigap policies also typically do not cover vision, dental, or hearing services.
+If you want this type of coverage, consider a Medicare Advantage (Part C) plan.

 Medicare Supplement Plan K coverage is one of 10 different Medigap plans to pay for some of the healthcare costs leftover from original Medicare coverage.